Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

-Building plans are usually reviewed within two working days.
+Building plans are usually reviewed within three weeks.

 A building permit expires either:

 Yes.
 A permit which has not expired may be extended once for 180 days, upon written request to the Building Official.

 If your permit has expired, a new permit is required in order to continue work.
 The new permit will cost one half the original fee, provided no changes have been made and the permit has been suspended or abandoned for less than one year.
 To renew a permit which has been expired for more than one year, the cost will be the full fee.

 Square footage is a key factor in determining permit fees.
 The exact fee can only be determined after the Building Official has reviewed the plans, but you can get an idea by viewing our Town Fee Schedule (PDF).